tezedge/tezedge-docs/contents/introduction/tezos.md

 Baker and endorsers have to place safety deposits.
 This is done in order to discourage equivocation (when someone creates two blocks at the same height), since Tezos wants people to commit to one version.

-Before a baker creates a block, they make a deposit.
-Then the baker creates the block and if anyone (particularly endorsers) see that they created two blocks at the same height, they can report this and the baker will lose their deposit.
+Bakers have to pay a deposit when creating a block.
+Once the baker creates a block, other users can see whether they created two blocks at the same height.
+Users can report this, and if the accusations are true, the baker will lose their deposit.
+Accusers must check all chains and look out for double bakings or double endorsements.

 The safety deposits ensure that anyone is who is participating in the system (producing blocks, endorsing) is actually holding tokens and, in some sense, has the network’s best interests at heart.